Samantha Stosur: 2012: Continued success

 At the Family Circle Cup in Charleston, Stosur entered the tournament as second seed and had a first-round bye.
 She defeated wildcard Jamie Hampton in the second round and Galina Voskoboeva in the third round.
-In the quarterfinals, Stosur defeated Venus Williams for the first time after losing to her in the previous four encounters.
+In the quarter-finals, Stosur defeated Venus Williams for the first time after losing to her in the previous four encounters.
 However, Stosur's run ended in the semifinals, where she lost to eventual champion Serena Williams.
 After this, Stosur made her way to Stuttgart, where she won both her singles matches against Germany in the World Group play-offs.
 She defeated two top-20 players, Angelique Kerber, the same player who Stosur faced in the 2011 US Open semifinal, and Andrea Petkovic, for their first encounter.
-At the Porsche Tennis Grand Prix, Stosur reached the quarterfinals by defeating the defending champion Julia Görges in three sets.
-She lost in the quarterfinals to Maria Sharapova, despite holding a match point in the second set.
+At the Porsche Tennis Grand Prix, Stosur reached the quarter-finals by defeating the defending champion Julia Görges in three sets.
+She lost in the quarter-finals to Maria Sharapova, despite holding a match point in the second set.
 She next played at the Madrid Open, defeated Petra Martić in a third set tiebreak and Christina McHale in the first two rounds on the blue clay courts.
 Stosur's third-round opponent was Petra Cetkovská.
-Stosur won the match in straight sets to reach the quarterfinals, where she lost a tight match to Lucie Hradecká in two tiebreaks.
+Stosur won the match in straight sets to reach the quarter-finals, where she lost a tight match to Lucie Hradecká in two tiebreaks.
 Her final tournament before the French Open was the Italian Open, where she defeated Sara Errani to make the third round, where she lost to Venus Williams.

-At the French Open, as the sixth seed, Stosur advanced to the quarterfinals without dropping a set.
+At the French Open, as the sixth seed, Stosur advanced to the quarter-finals without dropping a set.
 She defeated Petrova in the third round, and then outplayed Sloane Stephens in straight sets.
 She defeated Dominika Cibulková in two sets to reach her third French Open semifinal losing to Sara Errani in three sets.

 Stosur lost her second-round match against Arantxa Rus at Wimbledon.
 In the London 2012 Olympics, Stosur lost in the first round to Carla Suárez Navarro.
 Stosur won the first set but lost the second and then the third set 8–10.
 Stosur played mixed doubles with former world No. 1, Lleyton Hewitt.
-They reached the quarterfinals together, but lost to crowd favorites Andy Murray and Laura Robson, who were competing for Great Britain.
+They reached the quarter-finals together, but lost to crowd favourites Andy Murray and Laura Robson, who were competing for Great Britain.